Tracking down 100% organic and natural Halloween costumes isn’t easy. 😬

 Since it can be difficult to find completely natural/organic Halloween costumes, I recommend focusing on eliminating the worst offenders.

-When it comes to kids’ dress-up clothing, accessories, and face paint/makeup, the main concerns are PVC, heavy metals, and endocrine disruptors (like phthalates).
+When it comes to non-toxic dress up clothes, accessories, and face paint/makeup, the main concerns are PVC, heavy metals, and endocrine disruptors (like phthalates).

 Skip the PVC